dnsimple/dnsimple-support/content/articles/getting-started-personal-plan.markdown

 Alternatively, set up DNS records for common platforms such as Google Workspace, Shopify, or WordPress using our [one-click services](/articles/services/).

 <note>
 Make sure to [check your nameservers](/articles/pointing-domain-to-dnsimple/).
-If your domain isn't delegated to DNSimple, then [changes you make to DNS records](/articles/record-editor/) won't resolve.
+If your domain isn't delegated to DNSimple, [changes you make to DNS records](/articles/record-editor/) won't resolve.
 </note>

 ## Additional resources